ForgeRock/PSD2-Accelerators/README.md

 ###### Claims Parameter
 The claims parameter on a request can be allowed by setting the 'Enable "claims_parameter_supported"' in the OAuth2 Provider configuration under the 'Advanced OpenID Connect' tab and hit 'Save Changes'.

+###### ACR Values
+The acr_values that are to be included into the response from AM can be found in the 'Advanced OpenID Connect' tab for the 'OAuth2 Provider'.
+Here you can set the corresponding mapping between an `acr` value and its corresponding authentication tree or chain.

+For example, you can add a mapping to point acr 'https://www.yes.com/acrs/online_banking_sca' to the 'YES Authentication Tree' to include 'https://www.yes.com/acrs/online_banking_sca' inside the `acr` field in the userinfo response.

 ###### Using The Scope Validator
 To use the custom Verified Person Data Scope Validator inside an OAuth2 provider, navigate to the realm in question and go to 'Services' -> 'OAuth2 Provider' and edit the 'Advanced' tab to update the field 'Scope Implementation Class' with the class name for this plugin.